Liquid-JS/nxt-components/packages/pick-datetime/README.md

 ### Import main module and DateTime adapter provider

 The date & time picker was built to be date implementation agnostic.
-It comes with two modules providing date adapter implementation, or you can provide your own adapter by implementing `DateTimeAdapter`.
+It comes with two modules providing date adapter implementation, or you can provide your own adapter by implementing `DateTimeAdapter` (see [documentation](https://liquid-js.github.io/nxt-components/demo/pick-datetime/custom-adapter)).

 -   `NativeDateTimeModule` - support for native JavaScript Date object
 -   `MomentDateTimeModule` - support for MomentJs